kamilath/Bill-Mate-Effortless-Invoice-Management-with-Intelligent-AI/README.md

 User Authentication: Basic login functionality is implemented for access to the application (credentials are hard-coded for now).
 # Prerequisites
-Before you begin, ensure you have the following installed on your machine:

 Python 3.x

 Flask